 Drafting of Cross-Border Contracts

 Inbound and outbound business relationships require clear contractual agreements, just like domestic transactions.
 However, drafting international contracts can be more complicated and require a much more extensive knowledge base, for several reasons.
-Some of the key reasons include:
+Some key reasons include:

 - The need to ensure that the contract provisions are in accordance with the laws and regulations of both countries, as well as the state and local governments involved